 Finally, list your income and savings goals.
 From here, you should be able to adjust and figure out how to increase your savings goals based on how much you have left over after necessary spending.
-For more help with budgeting use SoFi Relay.
-SoFi Relay tracks all of your money, all in one place (at no cost) so you stay on pace to hit your goals.

 3. Prepare for the Unexpected with an Emergency Fund

 One way to allay your financial stress is to know that you have some back-up funds in case you really need them.
 By saving an emergency fund, you know that no matter what happens, you’ll have it covered.